Supreme Court examines whether to strike down ban on gun bump stocks

 Six years ago, Robert Schentrup’s life changed forever.

-“My two sisters, Carmen, and Evelyn were at school that day. and my sister Carmen never came home,” said Schentrup, who know works at the Brady Center to Prevent Gun Violence.
+“My two sisters, Carmen, and Evelyn were at school that day. and my sister Carmen never came home,” said Schentrup, who now works at the Brady Center to Prevent Gun Violence.

 His sister, Carmen, was killed in the 2018 shooting at Marjory Stoneman Douglas High School.